TomNotArtem/Android_11_on_HTC_One_M7/README.md

 2. Unpack the archive to c:\android folder
 3. Connect your phone to your computer via USB
 4. Install [the drivers](https://github.com/TomNotArtem/Android_11_on_HTC_One_M7/raw/main/HTC_drivers_Win7_x64.zip).
 The phone in the PC device manager should be defined as "MyHTC".
 Drivers for Windows 7 and later

+*If you are unable to install the driver, switch your phone to fastboot mode and install the driver again.
+How to switch the phone is indicated in point 4 Opening the bootloader.*

+*In my case, the phone showed up under "Other Devices" called "Android 1".
+After installing the driver, it appeared in the "Android USB Devices" section called "My HTC".*

 ## Opening the bootloader:
 *Attention!
 When you open the bootloader, the internal memory of the phone will be completely cleared!
 Save the data to your PC.*